alnoki/AAAAAA/README.md

 # AAAAAA
-Alnoki Algorithmic Analysis Asset Allocation Applications Aggregation
+Alnoki's Algorithmic Analysis Asset Allocation Applications

 *Brought to you by alnoki*